${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 $\bullet$ The choice of an orientation on $b$ induces an ordering on the points of $b$ called the \ul{\em horizontal ordering} on $b$ as follows: a point $x\in b$ is (horizontally) higher than $y\in b$ if the direction from $y$ to $x$ matches the chosen orientation on $b$.

 \vs

 $\bullet$ Let $D$ be a tangle diagram in $\frak{S}$.
-The \ul{\em horizontal ordering} on the set $\partial_b D$ with respect to an orientation on $b$ is the ordering induced by the horizontal ordering on $b$. \end{definition} In the present paper, if $\frak{S}$ is an oriented surface and no particular orientation on $b$ is chosen, we use the boundary-orientation on $b$ (Def.\ref{def:surface}) coming from the surface orientation on $\frak{S}$.
+The \ul{\em horizontal ordering} on the set $\partial_b D$ with respect to an orientation on $b$ is the ordering induced by the horizontal ordering on $b$. \end{definition} If $\frak{S}$ is an oriented surface and no particular orientation on $b$ is chosen, we use the boundary-orientation on $b$ (Def.\ref{def:surface}) coming from the surface orientation on $\frak{S}$.

 \vs